7 Sources

 Copy Link

-Research firm suggests Apple should consider replacing CEO Tim Cook due to the company's struggles in AI innovation, sparking debate about Apple's future leadership and strategic direction.
+Research firm LightShed Partners suggests Apple should consider replacing CEO Tim Cook due to the company's lagging performance in AI and recent stock decline, sparking debate about Apple's future leadership and strategy.

-Apple's stock has fallen 16% in 2025, contrasting sharply with the gains of 25% for Meta and 19% for Microsoft 1.
-This underperformance has raised questions about Apple's ability to compete in the AI-driven tech landscape.
-The company's annual WWDC event was described as "a snoozer" by Wedbush analyst Dan Ives, with minimal mention of AI developments 2.
+Apple's stock has fallen 16% in 2025, contrasting sharply with the gains of competitors like Meta (25%) and Microsoft (19%) 1.
+The company's annual Worldwide Developer Conference was described as "a snoozer" by Wedbush analyst Dan Ives, lacking the breathtaking new products or services typically unveiled at such events 2.

 Source: New York Post